garrett-sutton/garrett-sutton.github.io/_drafts/bikeMs2024.md

 ---
 layout: post
 title:  "Bike MS 2024"
 date:   2024-8-24
 categories: [ preoccupations ]
 ---

 I commonly say that I think doing hard things is good for us.
-And I even get at least a little bit of enjoyment out of doing some hard things.
+And I even get at least a little enjoyment from doing some hard things.
 I also really enjoy spending time riding my bike as a way to indulge in a "hard thing."